Embarcadero/IB.NETDataProvider/NETProvider/CONTRIBUTING.md

 * Make sure your PR doesn't contain unneccessary changes (whitespaces, new lines, ...).
 * Consider squashing your commits.
 * Follow existing code formatting/styling (even for new files).
-* Make sure you swept all corners (i.e. all build configurations are fine, works with all Firebird version, etc.).
+* Make sure you swept all corners (i.e. all build configurations are fine, works with all InterBase version, etc.).
 * Make sure your changes merge without conflicts.
 * Consider backward compatibility.
 * Don't be afraid to ask (i.e. backward compatibility).